mcserverhosting-net/sitev2/content/faqs/community_and_growth_engaging_players.md

 ---
-title: Community and Growth - Engaging Players in Your Minecraft Server
+title: Engaging Players in Your Minecraft Server
-FAQ: How to Keep Players Engaged and Foster Community Growth
 weight: 10
-faqs: ["Server Management", "Community Building"]
+faqs: ["Community and Growth"]
 ---

 ## Engaging Players on Your Minecraft Server